sany2k8/fastapi-with-elk/README.md

 | Log UI | Grafana Explore | Kibana Discover |
 | Metrics | Prometheus + Grafana | Prometheus + Grafana (unchanged) |

 > **Why keep Prometheus + Grafana?** ELK is a log platform, not a metrics time-series engine.
 "ELK for logs + Prometheus/Grafana for metrics" is a very common real-world pairing.
-See `PRD.md` for the full rationale and deep-dive.

 ## Architecture